kwkeefer/auto-kepubify/README.md

 click on the link or paste into your browser keep the new dropbox remote quit the config

+# google drive
+new remote
+name: remote
+storage: drive
+empty client_id
+empty_client secret
+scope 1
+empty service account file
+no advanced config
+click on the link or paste into your browser no shared drive keep the new dropbox remote quit the config
 ```

-While still inside the config, copy the file to your host:
+While still inside the container, copy the file to your host:

 ```
 cp ~/.config/rclone/rclone.conf /config/
 ```